EDITORIAL ADVISORY BOARD 2016

 Mary Ann Davidson is CSO at Oracle Corporation and is responsible for Oracle product security, as well as security evaluations, assessments and incident handling.
 Davidson also represents Oracle on the Board of Directors of the Information Technology Information Security Analysis Center (IT-ISAC).
 Prior to joining Oracle in 1988, Davidson served as a commissioned officer in the U.S. Navy Civil Engineer Corps, during which she was awarded the Navy Achievement Medal.
 Davidson has a bachelor's degree from the University of Virginia and an MBA from the Wharton School of the University of Pennsylvania.
 In her spare time, Davidson is an enthusiastic outdoors person and participates in several sports, including surfing, alpine and cross-country skiing and fly-fishing.

-Paul Kurtz is the chief operating officer of Good Harbor, advising clients on cyber-security and homeland security issues.
+Paul Kurtz is the CEO of TruSTAR Technology.
+Previously, he was the chief operating officer of Good Harbor, advising clients on cyber-security and homeland security issues.
 Kurtz has served as the founding executive director of the Cyber Security Industry Alliance (CSIA), an advocacy group dedicated to ensuring the privacy, reliability and integrity of information systems.
 Prior to joining CSIA, Kurtz was special assistant to the president and senior director for critical infrastructure protection on the White House's Homeland Security Council (HSC), where he was responsible for both physical and cybersecurity.
 Prior to his White House work, Kurtz served as political advisor to Operation Provide Comfort in Incirlik, Turkey, and as science attaché in Vienna, Austria.
 He participated in several arms control inspection teams, traveling to Iraq and North Korea.
 Kurtz received his Bachelor's degree from Holy Cross College and his Master's degree in international public policy from Johns Hopkins University's School of Advanced International Studies.